Daily High to Daily Low: Is It Safe to Buy Gran Tierra Energy Inc. (GTE)?

 GTE’s Market Performance

-GTE stocks went down by -1.24% for the week, with a monthly jump of 1.27% and a quarterly performance of 75.13%, while its annual performance rate touched 137.17%.
-The volatility ratio for the week stands at 7.36% while the volatility levels for the past 30 days are set at 7.33% for Gran Tierra Energy Inc. The simple moving average for the period of the last 20 days is -3.46% for GTE stocks with a simple moving average of 65.19% for the last 200 days.
+GTE stocks went down by -11.32% for the week, with a monthly drop of -9.62% and a quarterly performance of 28.18%, while its annual performance rate touched 107.11%.
+The volatility ratio for the week stands at 9.48% while the volatility levels for the past 30 days are set at 7.93% for Gran Tierra Energy Inc..
+The simple moving average for the period of the last 20 days is -15.14% for GTE stocks with a simple moving average of 42.73% for the last 200 days.

-Volatility was left at 7.33%, however, over the last 30 days, the volatility rate increased by 7.36%, as shares surge +1.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +21.37% upper at present.
+Volatility was left at 7.93%, however, over the last 30 days, the volatility rate increased by 9.48%, as shares sank -14.02% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.17% upper at present.

 Insider Trading